-- (B) The first four hours of labor costs incurred by the public agency in redacting the requested record shall not be charged to the requesting party if the requesting party is (i) the parent or legal guardian of an involved person, or (ii) an attorney representing an involved person in any civil, criminal or administrative matter. - (3) Except as provided in subsection (c) of this section, any additional labor costs associated with any time necessary to redact the requested record beyond the applicable time set forth in subdivision (2) of this subsection may be charged to the requesting party at a rate not to exceed the hourly wage of the lowest-paid employee with the requisite training for redacting the responsive record.
+- (2) The first four hours of labor costs incurred by the public agency in redacting the requested record shall not be charged to the requesting party. - (3) Except as provided in subsection (c) of this section, any additional labor costs associated with any time necessary to redact the requested record beyond the time set forth in subdivision (2) of this subsection may be charged to the requesting party at a rate not to exceed the hourly wage of the lowest-paid employee with the requisite training for redacting the responsive record.
 For purposes of this subdivision, the hourly wage of an employee shall be based upon the employee's base salary and shall not include benefits.
 The responding agency shall not charge the requesting party for the services of any attorney hired by the responding agency to conduct a second review of the requested record or any company providing digital management services to the responding agency. - (4) Any fee charged to a requesting party under this subsection shall not exceed one hundred dollars per hour of the actual length of time of the record requested.
 In calculating the fee under this subsection, the public agency may round up the actual length of time of the record requested to the nearest half hour at a rate of fifty dollars per half hour. - (5) If the amount to be charged to the requesting party in accordance with subdivision (3) of this subsection is estimated to exceed two hundred fifty dollars, the public agency shall inform the requesting party of the estimated fee and may require prepayment of such fee prior to redacting the requested record.
 If the amount of prepaid fees exceeds the actual labor costs incurred by the public agency in redacting the requested record, the public agency shall reimburse the requesting party for any difference between the prepaid amount and actual cost.